haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/components/ui-filters.md

 ## Examples

-### Example 1: Add a new customer attribute and make it filterable
+### 示例 1: Add a new customer attribute and make it filterable

 To add a new customer attribute to the customer grid and make it filterable, you need to follow these steps: